jotaelesalinas/laravel-adminless-ldap-auth/README.md

 ### Configure the LDAP authentication in `config/ldap_auth.php`

-Tell the Adldap library by which field users are to be located:
+Tell the Adldap library which field uniquely identifies the users in your LDAP server:

 ```php
 'identifiers' => [